mwystup/Daily_Challenge_Hub/README.md

 # :boom: Daily Challenge Hub - automated tests of the web application [Playwright] :boom:

-I created simple automated tests for the Daily Challenge Hub website using Playwright, a tool created for this purpose.
+I created simple automated tests for the Daily Challenge Hub website using Playwright.
+I built this website specifically for these tests.

 The website includes:
 - [Home Page](#home_page)